yogurtandjam/dinerFinder/customerQuestions.md

 Sorry to hear that, we try to give each and every customer a high level of satisfaction.
 Fortunately for you, I think I have some answers.

-If the problem is that Clearing and Deleting indexes are several clicks away from eachother: Clearing/Deleting indexes can be easily accessed through the Manage Current Index, where they are located right next to each other.
+If the problem is that Clearing and Deleting indexes are several clicks away from eachother: Clearing/Deleting indexes can be easily accessed through the Manage Current Index button located on your Index profile, where they are located right next to each other.

-If you meant that Clearing and Deleting indexes are now several clicks deeper into the website than previously: We can iterate through your indexes and delete/clear very easily using the API with 3 simple commands client.listIndexes(callback) <-- this will return a list of all your indexes, whereupon you may either client.deleteIndex(indexName, callback) or index.clearIndex(callback)
+If you meant that Clearing and Deleting indexes are now several clicks deeper into the website than they were previously: We can iterate through your indexes and delete/clear very easily using the API with 3 simple commands client.listIndexes(callback) <-- this will return a list of all your indexes, whereupon you may either client.deleteIndex(indexName, callback) or index.clearIndex(callback)